global-asp/asp-source/en/0315_sakimas-song.md

 ##
 The workers stopped what they were doing.
 They listened to Sakima's beautiful song.

-But one man said, “Nobody has been able to console the boss.
-Does this blind boy think he will console him?”
+But one man said, "Nobody has been able to console the boss.
+Does this blind boy think he will console him?"

 ##
 Sakima finished singing his song and turned to leave.

-But the rich man rushed out and said, “Please sing again.”
+But the rich man rushed out and said, "Please sing again."

 ##
 At that very moment, two men came carrying someone on a stretcher.